Planning your final year project

 What does the dissertation process typically include?

-- A topic that interests you.
+- Decide on a topic that interests you.

 - Try several working titles.